What the ACCC does

 • Price rules banning supply of gas above the reasonable price, as determined by the ACCC.
 The reasonable price is currently set at $12 per gigajoule.

-Record keeping, reporting and publication guidance
+Record keeping, reporting and publication rules

 • record certain information